-Capeweed Barley grass and silver grass Brome grass Annual ryegrass
+Capeweed → Barley grass and silver grass → Brome grasses → Annual ryegrass

-The ideal spraying time for glyphosate application is at flowering for annual ryegrass and capeweed, and at or just before milky dough stage on barley, brome and silver grasses (see page six).
+The ideal time of spraying for glyphosate application is at flowering for annual ryegrass and capeweed, and at or just before milky dough stage on barley, brome and silver grasses (see page six).

 Beyond the milky dough stage, seed will be soft but no milk will be released.
 The seed heads will appear lighter green to light brown and start to 'hay off'.
-At this stage, paraquat is the preferred herbicide.
+At this stage paraquat is the preferred herbicide.